Stratford, Connecticut: Rail

 Stratford (Metro-North station) is a stop on the New Haven Line, 59 mi east of Grand Central Terminal.
-Average travel time into Manhattan is about 90 minutes.
+Average travel time into Manhattan, New York is about 90 minutes.
 The station platforms are only long enough to handle four cars and the station has limited parking for fewer than 300 vehicles.
 It has three ticket machines, a bus connection to neighboring Bridgeport, and handicapped access.

 Roads

-Stratford is served by several major highways, including Interstate 95 (Connecticut Turnpike), U.S. Route 1 (Boston Post Road) (Boston Avenue and Barnum Avenue), the Merritt Parkway (Route 15), Route 108 (Nichols Avenue and King Street), Route 110 (East Main Street and River Road), Route 113 (Lordship Boulevard and Main Street), and Route 130 (Stratford Avenue and Ferry Boulevard).
+Stratford is served by several major highways including Interstate 95 (Connecticut Turnpike), U.S. Route 1 (Boston Post Road) (Boston Avenue and Barnum Avenue), the Merritt Parkway (Route 15), Route 108 (Nichols Avenue and King Street), Route 110 (East Main Street and River Road), Route 113 (Lordship Boulevard and Main Street), and Route 130 (Stratford Avenue and Ferry Boulevard).

 Interstate 95 toll booths

 In January 1983 a truck slammed into a line of cars waiting to pay a toll on Interstate 95 in Stratford, killing seven people.
-This accident was one of the reasons toll booths were removed throughout the state.
+The accident was one of the reasons toll booths were removed throughout the state.